- Books, Literature, and Writing

 AR Reading Level 4.5 238 pages 2015

-This adventure book is the first in a new spinoff series from the popular 39 Clues books.
+is the first in a new spinoff series from the popular 39 Clues books.
 For the uninitiated, The 39 Clues is a juggernaut concept from Scholastic that combines trading cards, online games, and books.
 Several different authors write for each series, enabling the books to come out quickly.
+Mission Titanic

 The premise of the entire series is that a powerful family, the Cahills, have been influencing history for millennia.
 In the world of these books, people like Ben Franklin, Napoleon, Queen Elizabeth I, Thomas Edison, Sacagawea, Jesse Owens, etc. all had ties to the Cahill family.